Field Development Manager

 His 23 year career to date itself has been unique in that he progressively advanced along the hydrocarbon chain and geological complexity levels; from the very simple to the most complex.
 Following his well-site and field exposure assignment, he began with reservoir engineering of dry gas in carbonates (Yibal Natih Government Gas Field) followed by gas condensates in deep laminated clastics (Oman LNG Fields) to water-flooding light oil in channelized South Oman sandstones to eventually EOR steam-flooding of ultra heavy oil in Canadian sandstones (Shell’s Peace River - 8 billion barrel ultra-heavy Canadian oil field).
 Following a fulfilling six year assignment with Shell Oil USA, he returned back to PDO in 2009 to become Head of Value Assurance followed by team leader for thermal well and reservoir management.
 In 2010 he was appointed as the Leader of PDO’s largest oil producing cluster of oil fields at Nimr.
 With a current daily oil production in excess of 100,000bbl/d, he was responsible for managing not only PDO’s largest producing cluster but also the one with one of the largest EOR growth potential.
 Since 2015, he is the manager of PDO’s think tank, the corporate Field Development Centre.
 He also serves as the sponsor of the PDO’s YP community.

-Back to speakers page
+Back to Advisory Board page